joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 In the above code, we set up the corresponding relationship between each global member and component in the way of static member convention, which at least describes the relationship from the code.

-This writing method is very simple, but it will report an error in TS, because `svgProps` and `Wrapper` properties don't exist in `Todo` component's type definition.
+This writing form is very simple, but it will report an error in TS, because `svgProps` and `Wrapper` properties don't exist in `Todo` component's type definition.
 Next, let's try `Object.assign`:

 ```tsx
 const Todo = Object.assign(({ onClick, completed, text }) => (